Lewis Wolpert: Ideas

 In addition to his scientific and research publications, he wrote about his own experience of clinical depression in Malignant Sadness: The Anatomy of Depression (1999).
 He presented three television programmes based on that book and entitled A Living Hell on BBC2.
 He was made a Fellow of the Royal Society in 1980 and awarded the CBE in 1990.
 He became a Fellow of the Royal Society of Literature in 1999 and one of the first Fellows of the Academy of Medical Sciences in 1998.
 He served as a vice-president of Humanists UK.
 In 1986 Wolpert was invited to deliver the Royal Institution Christmas Lecture on Frankenstein's Quest: Development of Life.
+In 2015, Wolpert was awarded The Waddington Medal by the British Society for Developmental Biology for his major contributions to developmental biology.
 In 2018 he received the Royal Medal.
 Wolpert was chair of the Committee on the Public Understanding of Science between 1994 and 1998.
 He was the recipient of the Michael Faraday Medal and Prize for science communication from the Royal Society in 2000.

 He dismissed bioethical concerns about human cloning and embryo research, though he had stated a position against human cloning saying, "the child would almost certainly be ill or be abnormal".
 He was an atheist and took part in public debates about science and religion, though he admitted that some people benefit from religious experiences.
 He was the vice-president of the British Humanist Association.
 He was also a lifelong friend of the fellow South African and author Jillian Becker, editor of the Atheist Conservative.